chef/chef-web-docs/chef_master/source/resource_cookbook_file.rst

         verify '/usr/bin/false'
       end

-   If a string or a block return ``false``, the chef-client run will stop and an error is returned.
+   If a string or a block return ``false``, the Chef Infra Client run will stop and an error is returned.

 .. note:: Use the ``owner`` and ``right`` properties and avoid the ``group`` and ``mode`` properties whenever possible.
 The ``group`` and ``mode`` properties are not true Microsoft Windows concepts and are provided more for backward compatibility than for best practice.